Depending on severity of the disease, patients are managed and rely on the following approaches1,2:

 †Transfusions and/or plasmapheresis, which are often required to stabilize patients with severe anemia.

-Despite attempts to manage CAD with alternative therapy, many patients remain in a hemolytic state over 5 years3
+Despite cold avoidance and other therapies, many patients remain in a hemolytic state over 5 years3

-Data from a population-based retrospective follow-up study of patients with CAD (n=86).
+Data from a population-based retrospective follow-up study of Norwegian patients with CAD (n=86).

 When they said I was primary CAD, cold agglutinin, my first reaction is, “Okay, what is it?” and second reaction is “Well, let’s fix it,” and unfortunately the doctors all say exactly the same thing, “There’s nothing we can do for you, there’s no cure for it,” and it’s very cavalier the way they say, “Don’t get cold.”
 “Don’t get cold” is a very easy thing for people to say, and it’s easy for people to deal with, but when you have this disease it’s not so easy to deal with because cold can happen at any point in time.
 Coming out of the shower, just that temperature change from your body being wet to a cooler environment can trigger problems, right?
 Going in a heated swimming pool, the heated swimming pool is fine, that’s something you can deal with.
 It’s coming out of the swimming pool that is where the change, that temperature change, and it is that minor of a change, right?
 There’s a lot of precautions that we now have to take in our lives, which changed our lives.
 It changes all the time, right?
 That’s the whole thing with it is we may be used to something this year, next year there’s probably going to be something different.
 This is a journey that is uncertain and is always uncertain, and it never, it never really nails itself down because it changes all the time, right?
 So psychologically, you have high days and you have low days, and absolutely I went through depression and anger and the whole gamut of emotions for it.
 Now I’ve gotten to the point and I’m at a good point in my life where I’ve accepted it now, and now it’s just my day-to-day changes and it’s just you adapt to that, but psychologically it’s hard to deal with because most people will look at you and say, “Well, you look fine.
 You look fine,” and when people say that, it’s “Well, yeah, I look fine but inside I’m not; it’s the inside part that is not working properly.”
 And that’s part of the battle, too, is because everybody that you meet says, “Well, you don’t look sick.”
 Well, I don’t look sick because I try and keep myself healthy and all the rest, right?
 But yeah, it’s a hard journey and I’m not going to deny that it’s not but, like I said, to me, this is probably one of the hardest things I’ve ever done in my life–is to deal with this day-to-day.